UK inflation hits highest for 40 years as energy bills soar

 Higher fuel and food prices, driven by the Ukraine war, are also pushing the cost of living up, with inflation expected to continue to rise this year.

-Around three quarters of the rise in inflation in April came from higher energy bills.
+Around three quarters of the rise in inflation in April came from higher electricity and gas bills, according to the Office for National Statistics (ONS).

 A higher energy price cap - which is the maximum price per unit that suppliers can charge customers - kicked in last month, meaning homes using a typical amount of gas and electricity are now paying £1,971 per year on average.

-The Office for National Statistics, which publishes the UK's inflation rate, said the price of food, transport and machinery also drove prices higher.
+The ONS, which publishes the UK's inflation rate, said the price of food, transport and machinery also drove prices higher.

+"All items" on the menus of restaurants and cafes had increased, the UK statistics body said, which it said was due to the VAT rate for hospitality returning to 20% in April, after being cut to 12.5% to aid businesses recovering for the coronavirus pandemic.

 Inflation is the rate at which prices are rising.
 For example, if a bottle of milk costs £1 and that rises by 5p, then milk inflation is 5%.